hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section.

 == Changelog ==
+= 1.8.1 =
+Fix issue with invalid header on plugin activation

 = 1.8.0 =
 * Heartland Gift and Loyalty support
 * Fix issues with MasterPass and production accounts